-“I am not familiar with one… like any other special population here [in the MoH] what happens when a psychotic person come to get medical services?
+I am not familiar with one… like any other special population here [in the MoH], what happens when a psychotic person come to get medical services?
 This is not something unique to autistics […] they get around, those who are low functioning usually come with someone, not alone and then you have mitigation.
-We did not see it as a need” (Geula, a senior position holder in the ministry of health)
+We did not see it as a need (Geula, who holds a senior position in the Ministry of Health).

-Geula who is familiar with the autistic population and eligibility with their needs deem the issue of access to healthcare as irrelevant.
-She argued those barriers are manageable and easily overcome in the case of non-verbal autistic adults by guardians that mitigate the services.
-Her comparison of autistic individuals to an individual experiencing a psychotic event exemplify the perception of autism as a disease.
-In her perception autism is a periodical instance that can dissolved, an instance in which a disabled person can become non-disabled.
-Coupling Geula’s quote with the fact the Autism department at the MoH is nested in the mental health flank, and that the only service it regulates that relate for autistic adults is hospitalization in mental health institutes further illustrate the perception of autism as a disease hinders the removal of barriers to healthcare services for autistic adults.
+Geula, who is familiar with the autistic population and their needs, deems the issue of access to healthcare irrelevant.
+She argues that those barriers are manageable and easily overcome in the case of non-verbal autistic adults by guardians who mitigate the services.
+Indeed, her comparison of autistic individuals with an individual experiencing a psychotic event exemplifies the perception of autism as a disease.
+In her perception, autism is a temporal situation that can be solved, a situation during which a disabled person can become non-disabled.
+Coupling Geula’s quote with the fact that the autism department at the MoH is nested within the auspices of its mental health services and that the only service it regulates in relation to autistic adults is hospitalization in mental health institutes further illustrate how the perception of autism as a disease hinders the removal of barriers to healthcare services for autistic adults.

-The hold of this perception in the establishment is, however, exemplified best by understanding its diffusion to the practitioners’ level.
-The qualitative inquiry demonstrated the practices professionals working with autistic adopt reflect this perception, as they attempt to teach autistic individuals the neurotypical manners.
-Among the examples that were mentioned, Anat’s example exactly touch this point.
-Anat, a mother of an autistic child, a professional working with autistic adults and an activist shared in her interview the practices she use, when discussing her work with an autistic adult who live in the community:
+The grip this perception has on the healthcare establishment is, however, best exemplified by understanding how it has permeated to the practitioner level.
+A qualitative inquiry demonstrated that the practices adopted by professionals working with autistic individuals reflect this perception, as they attempt to teach autistic individuals neurotypical manners.
+Among the numerous examples mentioned, Anat’s touches exactly on this point.
+Anat, the mother of an autistic child, a professional working with autistic adults, and an activist, shared the practices she uses as she discussed her work with an autistic adult who lives in the community:

-“I try to teach him that he needs to be attentive to gestures and body language, and to turn his attention first to the eyes.
+I try to teach him that he needs to be attentive to gestures and body language, and to turn his attention first to the eyes.
 This is something they [autistic individuals] often miss.
 I am illustrating again and again how much of communication is going through these points, that are being missed.”
-(Anat, a mother of autistic child, a professional working with autistic adults and an activist)
+(Anat, the mother of an autistic child, a professional working with autistic adults, and an activist).

-Anat’s explanation, which is corresponding beautifully with Ronen quote, exemplify how the perception of MMD has a stronghold also in the provider level.
-Anat explained how she taught the autistic adult she is working with, the neurotypical, the ‘right’, manners of communications – be attentive to eye contact and gestures.
-As Ronen argued, this approach could be coercive as it observes communication from the neurotypical powerful side and subject the autistic individual to its rules.
-Considering among the aims of the Autism department are promoting treatments and training it is not surprising the MMD perception that is hold by the administrative level penetrated to professionals.
+Anat’s explanation, which corresponds beautifully with Ronen’s quote, exemplifies how the MMD perception of autism has a stronghold even at the provider level.
+Anat explained how she teaches the autistic adult she works with the neurotypical, “correct,” manners of communication, specifically, to be attentive to eye contact and body language.
+As Ronen argues, this approach could be seen as coercive, as it observes communication from the powerful, neurotypical side and subjects the autistic individual to its rules.
+Considering that the aims of the autism department include promoting treatments and training, it is not surprising that the MMD perception held at an administrative level has penetrated to the practitioner level.